jeffreylawhampton/nextportfolio/README.md

 - Reflow Auth

 ## Live Demo
-You can view the site at  Feel free to visit at [jeffreyhampton.com](https://jeffreyhampton.com/).
+You can view the site at [jeffreyhampton.com](https://jeffreyhampton.com/).
 Hope you like dogs.

 ## Getting Started
 ### Image Hosting